PoCInnovation/Whitecomet-Research/README.md

 #### Polymorphism and Anti-Virus

-For a lot of AVs, polymorphic viruses can be difficult to analyse.
+For a lot of AVs, polymorphic viruses can be difficult to analyze.
 First, because the malicious code is encrypted and second because the signature changes at every launch, so the AV can't just compare the program's hash with malicious hashes databases.

 We used [virustotal](https://www.virustotal.com) for our tests.
 <details>